The 20 Best Primary Progressive Aphasia Doctors Near Me in Massachusetts, US

 Offers Telehealth

-David Caplan is a Neurologist in Boston, Massachusetts.
+David Caplan is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Caplan is rated as a Distinguished provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Primary Progressive Aphasia, Frontotemporal Dementia, Dysgraphia, Cerebellar Degeneration, and Gastrostomy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Primary Progressive Aphasia, Frontotemporal Dementia, Dysgraphia, Cerebellar Degeneration, and Gastrostomy.

 Experienced in Primary Progressive Aphasia